Cadair/parfive/docs/index.rst

 Environment Variables
 ---------------------

-To facilitate debugging parfive reads the following environment variables:
+To facilitate debugging parfive reads the following environment variables, note that as of version 2.0 all environment variables are read at the point where the ``Downloader()`` class is instantiated.

 * ``PARFIVE_SINGLE_DOWNLOAD`` - If set (to any value) this variable sets ``max_conn`` and ``max_splits`` to one; meaning that no parallelisation of the downloads will occur.
 * ``PARFIVE_DISABLE_RANGE`` - If set (to any value) this variable will set ``max_splits`` to one; meaning that each file downloaded will only have one concurrent connection, although multiple files may be downloaded simultaneously.